witt3rd/blog/2015-01/linked-data/main.md

   }
 ~~~~

 Here we have moved the previous parser logic from `subject` into `uriref` and replaced it with either `uriref` or `namedNode` and we've added a parser definition for `namedNode`, which relies on the `name` parser.
-This is all quite straightforward and produces the following output:
+This is all quite straightforward except for perhaps the definition of `uriref` which is looking for zero or more non-'>' characters *followed by* a '>' character.

+This step produces the following output:

 ~~~~ { .bash }
 Success(Blank())